-Since some types of hearing loss can be treated, Mike will refer you to the appropriate specialist.
+Since some types of hearing loss can be treated, Melissa will refer you to the appropriate specialist.
 This may include your family doctor, or an Ear Nose and Throat surgeon.
-A build- up of wax is a common problem that can cause a hearing loss.
-It can be easily dealt with by your family doctor.
+A build-up of wax is a common problem that can cause a hearing loss.
+It can be easily dealt with by Melissa or your family doctor.
 Once the wax is removed, hearing returns to normal.
 Ear candling is NOT recommended.

 NOTE: a sudden hearing loss is always considered a very serious problem requiring medical attention immediately.

 Even if you can hear just fine, it is a good idea to have a hearing test.
 This will establish baseline test results which can be invaluable as a comparative tool, should you develop a problem in the future.

 Exposure to extreme noise levels may result in a hearing loss.
 Age-related decline in hearing, due to structural changes in the ear, is common.

 Since hearing is subjective, a hearing loss may go unnoticed over a long period of time, sometimes years.
 The brains’ ability to deal effectively with declining sound levels is like a muscle, …use it or lose it.
 Therefore, it is very important to recognize subtle changes in your hearing acuity.
 Often friends and family can be the best ‘early warning system’ that you are experiencing a hearing loss.